ioccc-src/winner/1984/anonymous/README.md

 	ssize_t  read(int, void *, size_t) __DARWIN_ALIAS_C(read);
 		 ^

+## Author's comments:

+No comments were provided by the author.

 Copyright (c) 1984, Landon Curt Noll.
 All Rights Reserved.
 Permission for personal, educational or non-profit use is